Aura: More on Walter Benjamin

 The Work of Art in the Age of Mechanical Reproducibility

-Benjamin addresses the phenomena of moving images in cinema and newsreel in his 1936 essay “The Work of art in the Age of Mechanical Reproduction.”
+Benjamin addresses the phenomena of moving images in cinema and newsreel in his 1936 essay “The Work of art in the Age of Mechanical Reproducibility.”
 It is strongly recommended as one of the clearest and most far-reaching of all Benjamin’s works.
 It is a rigorously dialectical argument, clearly influenced by his ongoing engagement with Marxism and written with an audience in mind already familiar with the works of his friend Theodor Adorno.
 Dialectical thinking involves moving through contraries without ever letting one term gain precedence over its other—or apparent opposite—as most oppositional thinking tends to do.
 In dialectics each term only has significance in relation to its apparent contrary or other.
-Benjamin begins by assuming the main tenet of dialectical materialism, which states that the conditions of and the means of production determine the nature of cultural production, or, more technically, the substructure determines the superstructure.
+Benjamin begins by assuming the main tenet of dialectical materialism, which states that the the means of production determine the nature of cultural production, or, more technically, the substructure determines the superstructure.
 However, he goes on to show that the superstructure changes much more slowly than the substructure, with the effect that cultural phenomena always lag behind the conditions that produce them.
 For this reason, he is observing the conditions of present culture at the point of their earliest development and with an eye for the present state of productive (and reproductive) technologies.
 His mode of observation (as he puts it) is designed to draw attention to changes in the conditions of production as a way of intervening in the process.
 His theses are, thus, regarded as weapons in the war against fascism.

 Main Points: